ncatlab/nlab-content/pages/2/1/4/1/1412/content.md

 The sheaves with this niceness property are called [[infinity-stack]]s or [[(infinity,1)-sheaf|(infinity,1)-sheaves]].
 Recall that despite the fancy terminology, these things are nothing but consistent rules for something that may be probed with test spaces $U$, $V$, ...

 * in applications this means that before we compute the space of maps $[X,A]$ between generalized spaces, we first have two ensure that at least one of them is sufficiently _straightened out_.
-Once says one picks a _resolution_.
+One says one picks a _resolution_.
 More on that below.

 ## Generalized cohomology